TienTrinh-Tran/SQL_Get_inforce_data/README.md

 # SQL & Python scripts to generate files needed to do Premium Impact

-When actuaries make rate changes for a state, there is a need to check if the overall rate increase/decrease of entire in-force policies in the book matches their calculated filed % change to the Department of Insurance.
-Our team gets the in-force data from SQL server and output them into an Excel workbook.
-We then use a separate VBA program to connect this data to our state Excel rater to calculate the current and proposed premium for these policies and calculate the various changes for quality control.
+When actuaries make rate changes for a state, there is a need to verify if the overall rate increase or decrease of all in-force policies in the book aligns with the calculated filed percentage change submitted to the Department of Insurance.
+Our team retrieves the in-force data from the SQL server and exports it to an Excel workbook.
+Subsequently, we utilize a separate VBA program to link this data to our state Excel rater.
+This allows us to calculate the current and proposed premiums for these policies and assess various changes for quality control purposes.

-In the past, due to the variations from states to states, we had multiple SQL scripts to generate the data we need and used Excel to combine the data together.
-This was time consuming and very error-proned.
-I wrote a set of dynamic SQL scripts that works for all the states and combine with a Python script to further transform data into the final Excel format that can work well with our Excel raters.
+In the past, we encountered variations from state to state, which required us to use multiple SQL scripts to generate the necessary data.
+We then had to manually combine the data using Excel, which was a time-consuming process and prone to errors.
+To address these challenges, I developed a set of dynamic SQL scripts capable of handling all states.
+Additionally, I integrated a Python script to further transform the data into the final Excel format that seamlessly integrates with our Excel raters.
+This automation significantly streamlines the process, reduces errors, and enhances efficiency.

-In addition, Actuarial team also has their own rating engine on SQL server (we call SQL-rerater) to do the same premium calculation in addition to other complex methods they use when making rate changes.
-This rating engine is quite complex and has so many steps thus caused incorrect factors applied occassionally.
-Sometimes when we don't match the overall rate change filed by actuaries, we compare the factors applied in this SQL-rerater to the factors applied in our Excel rater.
-To make comparison faster, I write another SQL script to retrieve factors from actuarial sql results for requested policies to Excel workbook.
-Our team member can copy & paste the factors generated from our Excel rater on the side columns.
-Using conditional formatting, the unmatched factors will be immediatly visible to us.
+In addition, our Actuarial team utilizes their own rating engine called SQL-rerater on the SQL server.
+This rating engine performs premium calculations and incorporates various complex methods when making rate changes.
+However, due to the intricacy of the rating engine and the numerous steps involved, occasional errors can occur, resulting in incorrect factors being applied.

-1 - Files to generate in-force data:
+In cases where we don't match the overall rate change filed by the actuaries, we compare the factors applied in the SQL-rerater to the factors applied in our Excel rater.
+To expedite this comparison process, I have developed another Python script that retrieves the factors from the actuarial SQL results and outputs them to an Excel workbook.
+Our team members can then copy and paste the factors generated from our Excel rater into the side columns of the workbook.
+By utilizing conditional formatting, any unmatched factors will be immediately visible to us.
-    -
+This approach allows for a faster and more efficient comparison of factors between the SQL-rerater and our Excel rater.
+By quickly identifying any discrepancies through visual cues, our team can address and resolve issues effectively.

-    -
+1 - Scripts to generate in-force data:
-    -
+    - 3 SQL scripts
-    -
+    - GW_Inforce_Auto_Situations_GW.py
 2 - Script to do factor comparison
     - GW_SQL-Rater_Factors_Comparison.py